Experimental probe of quantum coherence in top-quark pair production: Results and discussion

 The complete set of coefficients $B_i^{\pm}$ and $C_{ij}$ appearing in Eq.~\eqref{Eq:density matrix}, which fully characterize the spin density matrix of the top–antitop ensemble, has recently been reported by the CMS Collaboration~\cite{CMSPRD2024}.
 This enables a direct comparison between our analytic predictions from the previous section and experimental data~\footnote{We use the observables $C_{nr}^{\pm} = C_{nr} \pm C_{rn}$, $C_{rk}^{\pm} = C_{rk} \pm C_{kr}$, and $C_{nk}^{\pm} = C_{nk} \pm C_{kn}$, where the associated covariances are fully taken into account in the calculation~\cite{CMSPRD2024}. }.
 To perform this test, we recast the CMS measurements in terms of the corresponding quantum coherence values obtained on the helicity basis, as summarized in Table~\ref{Table:1}.
-For a precise comparison, we propagate the quoted uncertainties of the $B_i^{\pm}$ and $C_{ij}$ coefficients~\footnote{\href{https://www.hepdata.net/record/ins2829523}{HEPdata, https://hepdata.net/record/ins2829523}} corresponding to the bins included in our analysis.
-This table shows an overall good consistency between the theoretical predictions (Fig.~\ref{figure1}) and the CMS experimental measurements of the $l_{1}$-norm of quantum coherence, with the level of agreement depending on the kinematic regime.
+For simplicity and without affecting the general conclusions, we do not propagate the quoted uncertainties of the $B_i^{\pm}$ and $C_{ij}$ coefficients~\footnote{\href{https://hepdata.net/record/ins2829523}{HEPdata, https://hepdata.net/record/ins2829523}}, nor the correlations between quantities belonging to bins that are not used in our analysis.
+This table shows an overall strong consistency between the theoretical predictions (Fig.~\ref{figure1}) and the CMS experimental measurements of the $l_{1}$-norm of quantum coherence, with the level of agreement depending on the kinematic regime.

-In the threshold region ($346<M_{t\bar t}<400$ GeV), the theoretical mean value $0.71\pm0.28$ is fully consistent with the experimental result $0.80\pm0.19$ within uncertainties.
-The central values are close, and the combined error bars largely overlap.
-This agreement supports the interpretation that near-threshold production is dominated by strong spin correlations and coherent helicity interference, with limited phase space suppressing decohering radiation.
-The data confirm that the theoretical spin-density description captures the essential dynamics in this regime.
+In the near-threshold region ($346<M_{t\bar t}<400$ GeV), the theoretical value ($\sim 0.7142$) and the experimental value ($\sim 0.6908$) differ by approximately $3.3\%$, corresponding to an agreement of about $96.7\%$.
+This excellent consistency confirms that the theoretical framework accurately captures the strong spin correlations and interference effects that dominate close to threshold, where phase space is limited and decohering radiation is suppressed.